Minimal toughness in special graph classes: Preliminaries

-In this paper we study chordal, split, claw-free and $2K_2$-free graphs.
-The interesting property of these graph classes is that they are not closed for edge-deletion.
-We handle this behavior by showing that for each edge $e$ of these graphs there exists a vertex set $S(e)$ guaranteed by Claim~\ref{minttoughlemma} with some nice properties.
+The starting point of each of our proofs is showing that for each edge~$e$ of the investigated graphs, there exists a vertex set $S(e)$ guaranteed by Proposition~\ref{prop:minttoughlemma} with some nice properties.